The-Chinese-Room/Inkpot/README.md

 ### My Ink file changes will not update on reimport.
 * Inky, the Ink script editor, will silently fail when saving to read only files.<br>
 Some version control systems will make the file read only when you check them out, eg perforce.<br>
-This can lead to some conusion when running Inky alongside Unreal & Inkpot.<br>
+This can lead to some confusion when running Inky alongside Unreal & Inkpot.<br>

 ## Module Structure